akshatnehra/Social-Media-High-Level-Design/readme.md

 Addressing security concerns emerged as a crucial aspect, particularly in ensuring the secure transmission and storage

-of user data.
+of user data.
 The ever-evolving landscape of security threats demanded continuous vigilance, with regular updates and adherence to best practices being essential for safeguarding user data effectively.

 Furthermore, the reliance on external services, such as Twilio for SMS alerts, introduces dependencies that could impact the system's reliability.
 External factors, such as service outages or changes in API specifications, may affect the responsiveness of certain features, highlighting the need for contingency plans and continuous monitoring.